iPad vs laptop for students (2026): notes, majors, and exams

 FAQ

-- Is iPad or Laptop objectively better?
+- Is an iPad or laptop objectively better for school?

 - How often should I revisit this decision?